supreme-gg-gg/instagram-cli/instagram-ts/readme.md

 3. Convenience, quick access to essential features, open anywhere even in VSCode Integrated Terminals, super fast startup (no browser)

 4. Developer-first, open source, extensible, and keyboard-first

+## Contributing

+We welcome contributors!
+Please see the comprehensive [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started, create issues, and submit pull requests.
+It is very important that you follow these instructions because we manage two different clients in the same repository.

+### Commitment to Open Source

+Maintainers behind `instagram-cli` are committed to contributing to the open source community behind frameworks that empower terminal applications, such as `ink`.
+This includes direct contributions and our sister projects -- [Ink Picture, Ink-native image component](https://github.com/endernoke/ink-picture) and [Wax, Ink routing framework](https://github.com/endernoke/wax).